-- Don’t use soaps or shampoo in the hot springs.
+- Don’t use soap or shampoo in the hot springs.

-- Crystal has a strict policy not allowing also in the hot springs: smoking, eating or drinking, using cosmetics, excessive noise, sexual behavior.
+- Crystal has a strict policy not allowing also in the hot springs: smoking, eating or drinking, use cosmetics, excessive noise, sexual behavior.

 - Remember to hydrate yourself.
 If you are in hot springs, take a water bottle and drink often.